 Recruiting and training volunteers

 Volunteers play an essential role in all campaign activities.
-They canvass door to door, run phone, text, email, and social media campaigns, help with events, outreach to the community, and much more.
+They canvass door to door, run phone banks, text, email, and social media campaigns, help with events, outreach to the community, and much more.
 Here’s what you should keep a lookout for when recruiting volunteers: